Depression

 ComponentFindings

-Appearance and behaviorStooped posture, no spontaneous movements, poro eye contact (reduced, downward, averted), psychomotor agitation (hand wringing, pulling, pacing), socially withdrawn, disordganized behavior (mute, soiled, not bathing, catatonia), stereotypies
+Appearance and behaviorStooped posture, no spontaneous movements, poor eye contact (reduced, downward, averted), psychomotor agitation (hand wringing, pulling, pacing), socially withdrawn, disorganized behavior (mute, soiled, not bathing, catatonia), stereotypies

 Mood and affectFeeling low, flat affect

-Sensorium and cognitionMay not have enegry to answer questions, poor attention and concentration.
+Sensorium and cognitionMay not have the energy to answer questions, poor attention, and concentration.
 Poor memory (pseudodementia).

-InsightPartial insight usually.
-Unlikely to find Insight I and full insight (V).
+InsightPartial insight.
+Unlikely to find Insight level I and full insight (V).

 • The elderly patient who is depressed